Ammar23255/Dashboard/README.md

 Load the pizza_sales_excel_file.xlsx into Power BI or use the processed data from SQL.

 Open the Pizza Dashboard.pbix file in Power BI to view and interact with the dashboard.

+Open the Pizza Dashboard.xlsx file in Excel to view and interact with the dashboard.

 ## Requirements
 Power BI Desktop